 During 2013 the Trust is working in three main areas, following the publication of research in 2012.

-We want to add value to existing understanding of the wide impact public libraries can have on the key indicators of individual and community wellbeing.
-We hope to work with partners to develop a simple way of demonstrating this value, which will be useful both to policy makers and to service providers.
+2. We want to add value to existing understanding of the wide impact public libraries can have on the key indicators of individual and community wellbeing.
+Work started on collecting evidence for this piece of work, which will continue into 2014.

 In 2012 the Trust commissioned research in the UK and the Republic of Ireland which shows that people still love their libraries – but the public library service is at a crossroads and change is needed to respond to reduced levels of public spending, the challenges and opportunities of the digital age, and changes in people’s lifestyles and patterns of behaviour.